Rock in Rio: Rock in Rio 7 (2017)

-The seventh Brazilian edition was held in the City of Rock from September 15 to September 24, 2017.
+The seventh Brazilian edition was held in the Barra Olympic Park, which has since became the regular City of Rock, from 15 to 24 September 2017.
 The headliners were Maroon 5, Justin Timberlake, Aerosmith, Bon Jovi, Guns N' Roses, The Who, and Red Hot Chili Peppers.
-Singer Lady Gaga was scheduled to perform on September 15, but had to cancel 24 hours before due to fibromyalgia.
+Singer Lady Gaga was scheduled to perform on 15 September, but had to cancel 24 hours before due to fibromyalgia.
 Maroon 5 performed a second concert due to her absence.
 Shawn Mendes and 5 Seconds of Summer also performed.